 What is the Cornea?

 The cornea is the eye's outermost layer.
-It is the clear, dome-shaped surface that covers the front of the eye.
+This clear, dome-shaped surface plays an important role in visual acuity.

-The corneal tissue is arranged in five basic layers, each having an important function.
-These five layers are:
+The corneal tissue has five basic layers, which each have important functions.

 The epithelium is the cornea's outermost region, comprising about 10 percent of the tissue's thickness.
 It is is filled with thousands of tiny nerve endings that make the cornea extremely sensitive to pain when rubbed or scratched.
 Its functions include:

-Block the passage of foreign material, such as dust, water, and bacteria, into the eye and other layers of the cornea.
+Preventing foreign material, such as dust, water, and bacteria, from entering the eye and other layers of the cornea.

-Lying directly below the epithelium is a transparent sheet of tissue known as Bowman's layer.
-It is composed of strong layered protein fibers called collagen.
-Once injured, Bowman's layer can form a scar as it heals.
+Directly below the epithelium is a clear sheet of tissue known as the Bowman's layer.
+It is made of strong, layered protein fibers called collagen.
+Once injured, the Bowman's layer can form a scar as it heals.
 If these scars are large and centrally located, vision loss can occur.

-Beneath Bowman's layer is the stroma, which comprises about 90 percent of the cornea's thickness.
-It consists primarily of water (78 percent) and collagen (16 percent), and does not contain any blood vessels.
+Beneath the Bowman's layer is the stroma, which makes up about 90 percent of the cornea's thickness.
+It consists mainly of water (78 percent) and collagen (16 percent), and does not contain any blood vessels.
 Collagen gives the cornea its strength, elasticity, and form.
 The collagen's unique shape, arrangement, and spacing are essential in producing the cornea’s transparency.

-Under the stroma is Descemet's membrane, a thin but strong sheet of tissue that serves as a protective barrier against infection and injuries.
-Descemet's membrane is composed of collagen fibers (different from those of the stroma) and is made by the endothelial cells that lie below it.
-Descemet's membrane is regenerated readily after injury.
+Under the stroma is the Descemet's membrane, a thin, but strong, tissue that serves as a protective barrier against infection and injuries.
+The Descemet's membrane is made of collagen fibers (different from those of the stroma).
+The membrane regenerates after injury.

 The endothelium is the extremely thin, innermost layer of the cornea.
 Endothelial cells are essential in keeping the cornea clear.
 Normally, fluid leaks slowly from inside the eye into the stroma.
-The endothelium's primary task is to pump this excess fluid out of the stroma.
+The endothelium pumps this excess fluid out of the stroma.
 Without this pumping action, the stroma would swell with water, become hazy, and ultimately opaque.
 In a healthy eye, a perfect balance is maintained between the fluid moving into the cornea and fluid being pumped out of the cornea.
 Once endothelium cells are destroyed by disease or trauma, they are lost forever.
 If too many endothelial cells are destroyed, corneal edema and blindness ensue, with corneal transplantation the only available therapy.